 Yellow radiates warmth, enlightenment, and happiness as it commands attention.
 Dark yellows have an earthy or spicy quality, and pale yellows evoke creamy, delicious foods.

-Blue is the color of the sky, and has its unlimited depth and constancy.
+Blue is the color of the sky, and has unlimited depth and constancy.
 It is seen as dependable, trustworthy, confident, and calm.
 Dark navy blue is the most authoritative and credible of colors.
 Pale blue is crisp, clean, and cool.

 Brilliant orange can make your mouth water with its tangy sweetness.
 It is hot, playful, and alive.
 Orange has a youthful energy.
 Darken orange and you get rust—warm, earthy, and natural.
 Lighten orange and you get peach—tasty, appealing, and flattering to most skin tones.